Lingxi-Li/lock_free/doc/lf/memory.md

 Sometimes, memory allocation and initialization cannot be done in a single step.
-You have to manually allocate the memory, do something else, and then initialize the object, e.g., to provide strong exception guarantee.
+You have to manually allocate the memory, do something else, and then initialize the object, e.g., to provide strong exception safety.
 In this case, the delete expression cannot be used on the resulting pointer [[ref][1]].
 Consequently, you have to manually uninitialize and deallocate, which is tedious.
 To make things worse, in case both new expression and the manual method are employed,